Key words: Religion, Mental Health, Nigeria, Spirituality, Christians, Muslim, Clergy.

 1. The orthodox Christians:

-a.
-Christians have different sects or versions.
-These include the Catholics, Anglicans, Presbyterians, Baptists, Methodists, Pentecostals, etc. These orthodox Christians make use of prayers, fasting, singing, Bible readings, Holy water, etc. to worship and connect with God.
-The offering of Jesus as sacrifice is done by the Catholics.
-Sometimes, dancing and clapping are incorporated.
-The orthodox Christians believe in brotherhood and being a good neighbor.
-They also believe in heaven and hell.
-Suicide is a grievous sin, that can send someone to hell.
+Suicide is a grievous sin, as believed by Christians and can send someone to hell.
 The orthodox Christians use their forms of prayers and worship, Bible passages, Holy water and oils, etc. to treat mental health cases.
-But they can chain, beat, and starve the person in the name of fasting.
+But they can chain, beat, and starve the person of food and water in the name of fasting.
 They can also deprive the person of night sleep in the name of midnight prayers and vigils.
 Some believe in casting out the demons that they believe is causing the illness.
 This is called deliverance

-b.
-Then there are the African versions of Christianity, which includes the Cherubim and Seraphim, the Pentecostal Aladura, etc. These African versions of Christianity also use the forms of connecting with God as the orthodox Christians.
-These are combined with the touch of African culture.
+Then there are the African versions of Christianity, which includes the Cherubim and Seraphim, the Pentecostal Aladudra, etc. These African versions of Christianity also use the forms of connecting with God as the orthodox Christians.
+They combine it with the touch of African culture.
 And some also believe in sorcery, witchcraft, and spirit possessions.
 Some of these versions of Christians may use more brutal forms of physical torture to treat the mentally ill.